 (ACS) and South Yorkshire and Bassetlaw Health and Care Partnership (SYB) are used throughout and

 they refer to the same thing – our SYB Partnership and our collaborative approach."
-It is clear that the aim is to move to a full-blown ACS by 2018/19.
+It is clear that the aim was to move to a full-blown ACS by 2018/19.
 However, there has been yet another rebranding: now it's the South Yorkshire and Bassetlaw Integrated Care System!